Domenico Morelli: Biography

+Gl'Iconoclasti, etching by Francesco Di Bartolo after Morelli’s The Iconoclasts.

+In 1855 at the Florentine Exposition, he displayed his famous The Iconoclasts.
+The painting was later translated into etching by the Sicilian engraver and painter Francesco Di Bartolo, a friend and colleague of Morelli within the Neapolitan artistic circle.
+Di Bartolo’s etching Gl'Iconoclasti gave the composition a wide circulation in print and contributed to the public reputation of Morelli’s painting.
+Di Bartolo also etched Morelli's portrait.

+Morelli participated in the Universal Exposition in Paris in 1855.
+More than twenty years later, in 1878, he was again involved in the Paris Universal Exposition, together with Francesco Di Bartolo and the sculptor Giulio Monteverde, in the context of the Italian artistic representation promoted by Minister Majorana Calatabiano.

-He participated in the Universal Exposition in Paris in 1855.
-Later, in Florence, he was an active participant in the Macchiaioli discussions on Realism.
-Morelli claimed that it was these discussions that made his own work less academic and helped him to develop a freer style and to experiment with color.
+After the 1855 Paris Universal Exposition, he was in Florence, where he took an active part in the Macchiaioli discussions on Realism.
+Morelli claimed that it was these discussions that made his own work less academic and helped him to develop a freer style and to experiment with colour.
 In this period, he is grouped into the school of Realism.

 In 1857, he won a contest to design the decoration of the Church of San Francesco of Gaeta, a project never completed.
-On a trip to Milan he painted Count di Ijara, Pompeian Bath, and a Madonna Addolorata.
+On a trip to Milan, he painted Count di Ijara, Pompeian Bath, and a Madonna Addolorata.
 By 1857, he had returned to Naples, painting a Torquato Tasso.
 For the ceiling of the Royal chapel of Naples, he painted an Assumption of the Virgin.

+He was also involved in the Società Promotrice di Belle Arti in Naples, founded in 1861 under the first presidency of his friend Filippo Palizzi, as part of the effort to promote contemporary art outside the traditional academic framework.

+He was appointed consultant for new acquisitions of the Capodimonte art museum in Naples and, thus, had a significant impact on the subsequent direction of the collections.